abogoyavlensky/automigrate/examples/README.md

 [✓] 0003_auto_add_column_amount.edn
 ```

-Now you can open adminer UI in browser and check newly created tables by link: [http://localhost:8081/](http://localhost:8081/).
+Now you can open the adminer UI in browser and check newly created tables by link: [http://localhost:8081/](http://localhost:8081/).

-*Fill all credentials as `demo`.*
+:information_source: *Choose `System` as `PostgreSQL` and fill all credentials as `demo`.*

 ### Next steps
-To see creating in action you can change any model or add new one as it described
+To see auto-migration in action you can change any model or add new one as it described
 in [documentation](https://github.com/abogoyavlensky/automigrate#model-definition) and run
 `$ docker-compose run demo clojure -X:migrations make`.